gvwilson/sdxpy/src/oop/index.md

 ## Objects {: #oop-objects}

+As a motivating problem,
-Let's start by defining the things a generic two-dimensional shape must be able to do:
+let's define some of the things a generic shape in a drawing package must be able to do:

 [% inc file="shapes_original.py" keep="shape" %]

-A specification like this is sometimes called a [%g design_by_contract "contract" %] because any particular shape must conform to it:
+A specification like this is sometimes called a [%g design_by_contract "contract" %] because an object must satisfy it in order to be considered a shape, i.e., must provide methods with these names that do what those names suggest.
+For example,
+we can [%g derived_class "derive" %] classes from `Shape` to represent squares and circles
 {: .continue}

 [% inc file="shapes_original.py" keep="concrete" %]

-More importantly,
-code that uses shapes can *rely* on the contract and use different shapes interchangeably.
+Since squares and circles have the same methods, we can use them interchangeably.
+This is called [%g polymorphism "polymorphism" %], and it reduces [%i "cognitive load" %] by allowing the people using related things to ignore their differences:

 [% inc file="shapes_original.py" keep="poly" %]

-This is called [%g polymorphism "polymorphism" %].
-It reduces [%i "cognitive load" %] by allowing the people using a set of related things (in this case, [%i "object" "objects" %]) to ignore their differences.
+[% inc file="shapes_original.out" %]

-But how does it work?
+But how does polymorphism work?

-To find out,
+The first thing we need to understand is that a function is an [%i "object" %].
+While the bytes in a string represent characters and the bytes in an image represent pixels, the bytes in a function are instructions
+([%f oop-func-obj %]).
+When Python executes the code below, it creates an object in memory that contains the instructions to print a string and assigns that object to the variable `example`:

+[% inc file="func_obj.py" keep="def" %]

+[% figure
+   slug="oop-func-obj"
+   img="func_obj.svg"
+   alt="Bytes as characters, pixels, or instructions" caption="Bytes can be interpreted as text, images, instructions, and more."
+%]

+We can create an [%g alias "alias" %] for the function by assigning it to another variable, and then call the function by referencing that second variable.
+Doing this doesn't alter or erase the connection between the function and the original name:
+{: .continue}

+[% inc file="func_obj.py" keep="alias" %]
+[% inc file="func_obj.out" %]

+We can also store function objects in data structures like lists and [%i "dictionary" "dictionaries" %].
-let's use a [%i "dictionary" %] to represent a square and write some functions that to the same things as the [%i "method" "methods" %] in our earlier classes:
+Let's write some functions that to the same things as the [%i "method" "methods" %] in our original Python and store them in a dictionary to represent a square ([%f oop-shapes-dict %]):

 [% inc file="shapes_dict.py" keep="square" %]

-Crucially,
-the square's dictionary stores references to the functions that know how to operate on squares ([%f oop-shapes-dict %]).

 [% figure
    slug="oop-shapes-dict"